Equality & Diversity

 Daniela Sauge is the Head of the Academic Exchange Office of the University of Geneva since 2018.
 The office actively contributes to the implementation of UNIGE’s international strategy through the setting up of academic exchange, mainly for studying but also for research.
 It is also responsible for the maintenance and conclusion of collaborations at the European level.

-- to increase academic exchanges (students, scholars and administrative staff) amongst Coimbra Group universities;
+- to promote and increase academic exchange (students, scholars and administrative staff) amongst Coimbra Group universities;

-- to develop joint projects aimed at improving quality of mobility, encouraging amongst others sustainable behaviour as well as implementing new schemes and tools supporting mobility;
+- to develop joint projects aimed at improving quality of mobility, encouraging amongst others sustainable behaviour and the valorisation of the transversal skills acquired during international experiences, as well as implementing new schemes and tools supporting mobility;

 - to advise the Coimbra Group Executive Board on possible actions to be taken to influence the development of European educational programmes with mobility components, including through the production of policy documents or recommendations;